edlink/docs/changelogs/dashboard.md

 # Edlink Dashboard Changelog

+##### July 18th, 2022

+- Added a new tab to the source page that allows you to view all of the integrations for a given source.

+##### July 15th, 2022

+- You can now write your own custom transformation functions.
+- Reenabled the tab that lists class enrollments.
+- Clicking on a class or person enrollment will now expand details about that enrollment.
+- You can now override school, session, class, and section values.
+- Fixed a bug that was preventing entity matches from correctly loading.

+##### July 15th, 2022

+- Removed a number of old files to reduce build size and page load times.
+- Added more details about a sync including information about staged changes.
+- Fixed the command palette.
+It was previously not loading due to a failing API call.

 ##### July 7th, 2022

 - Added support for adding multiple enrichment sources to a primary source.